FromWasteToWind/Arduino-Nano-Windturbine-MPPT-Controller-Charger/README.md

 # Arduino-Nano-Wind-Turbine-MPPT-Regulator
-This is a project that explains how to build a wind turbine MPPT-controller with battery charging functionality, based on a Arduino Nano or Nano Every.
+This project explains how to build a windturbine MPPT-controller with battery charging functionality, based on a Arduino Nano or Nano Every.
-This controller can be used for direct injection or lead-acid/li-ion battery charging.
+The controller can also be be used for direct injection to a grid-tie inverter like the Victron Multiplus II.

-For a wind turbine, a regulator has two goals:
+For a windturbine, a controller has two goals:
 To protect the wind turbine against over speed of the turbine that may destroy it, To adapt the power delivered to charge a battery or to drive an injector.

-There are many regulators on the market.
-However they are mostly adapted for solar panels only, and even if the curve of delivered power is similar, the way to regulate is different.
-Many are not MPPT, the PWM regulators are very less efficient than MPPT, and also specific wind turbine MPPT regulators are very expensive.
+There are many controllers on the market.
+However they are mostly adapted for solar panels only, and even if the powercurve is similar, the way to regulate is different.
+Many are not MPPT, and PWM regulators are much less efficient than MPPT.
+Furthermore  windturbine MPPT-controllers are very expensive.

 ## Features:
 Efficiency: